• Skip to primary navigation

 A red pot holds several pieces of partially cooked chicken in a light, creamy broth.
 The chicken pieces appear slightly browned around the edges, and the broth features visible herbs and seasonings.
 The container is situated on a blueish-gray surface.

-Step Four: Shred the Chicken
+Step Four: Cook & Shred the Chicken

 A red-handled pot filled with chicken pieces, carrots, and a golden broth, resting on a blue-grey surface.
 The contents are stewing, with visible herbs and spices in the liquid, indicating a flavorful cooking process.

-Remove the chicken
+Remove chicken once done.

 A cutting board piled with shredded cooked chicken, with two forks used for shredding placed alongside.
 The background is a blue-gray surface.